 This manual is designed to provide guidance to school districts, teachers, and families of English Language Learning (ELL) students and to provide suggestions for serving these students in Montana schools.

-The "504" in "504 plan" refers to Section 504 of the Rehabilitation Act and the Americans with Disabilities Act which specifies the no one with a disability can be excluded from participating in federally funded programs or activities, including elementary, secondary or postsecondary schooling.
+The "504" in "504 plan" refers to Section 504 of the Rehabilitation Act and the Americans with Disabilities Act which specifies that no one with a disability can be excluded from participating in federally funded programs or activities, including elementary, secondary or postsecondary schooling.

 Carl Perkins/On-Site Reviews